SarvagyaSharma98/openFoamConvergenceMonitor/README.md

   - This script expects the default OpenFOAM logging format.
   - It may not work with steady-state solvers, or solvers with custom log messages.

 This script is shared to help the OpenFOAM community.
-Suggestions welcome.
+Suggestions are welcomed.